 *N.A.E.T. is based on the theory and concepts of EME or electromagnetic energy.
 The human body has a flow of electrical currents that run through it everyday of your life called meridians or energy channels.
 When the body has an allergic reaction, a blockage occurs in the meridians.
 Blockages of different meridians, or channels, cause different symptoms.
 By stimulating what are called alarm points on either side of the spine while the person holds the allergen vial, the electromagnetic energy is altered in the patient’s body therefore reducing the allergic response.
 In the body a chemical, enzymatic, and physiologic change occurs which neutralizes the immune mediators and therefore interrupts the antigen-antibody reaction.
 By doing this, it clears the energy blockages and notifies the brain that the allergen has been desensitized.

-9. What is the treatment procedure on a typical N.A.E.T patient?
+9. What is the help plan procedure on a typical N.A.E.T patient?

-10. Does the treatment help people of all ages?
+10. Does the help plan help people of all ages?

 *N.A.E.T. can be effective for individuals of all ages.
-In our office we have treated pregnant women, newborns, infants, children of all ages, adults, and geriatrics.
+In our office we have helped pregnant women, newborns, infants, children of all ages, adults, and geriatrics.